elizoller/alma_webhooks/phase3.md

 2. Build and restart your app.
 `npm run build` `npm run start`

-You may need to restart your localtunnel if you're using that methodology. `lt --port 3000`
+3. If you're running locally, we'll need to temporarily expose your app to the greater internet (This is really not secure and only recommended for brief testing.
+Install localtunnel with `npm install -g localtunnel` then run `lt --port 3000`.
+Note that your app must be running to do this `npm run start`.
+An example might be something like https://red-rattlesnake-79.localtunnel.me/alma_webhook).
+If you're running on a hosted VM like in AWS, you just need your web accessible address (and port).
+If you have a publically accessible IP then you can probably access it that way as well.
+Do note that it must be a secure HTTPS connection.

-3. Update your Alma Configuration.
+4. Update your Alma Configuration.
 Go to your Sandbox URL and login.
     1. Go to Alma Configuration (Tool Icon in upper right hand corner).
     2. Select the General Tab on the left.
     3. Then click Integration Profiles (under External Systems).